OlivierCodol/MotorNet/README.md

 ## Tutorials

-There are a couple of tutorials available to get you started (see <em>tutorials</em> folder).
+There are several tutorials available to get you started (see <em>tutorials</em> folder).
 Hopefully they will give a sense of how the
 API is supposed to work.
-As indicated above, more furnished documentation is on the way, hopefully very soon!
+As indicated above, more furnished documentation is on the way, hopefully very soon.